Go to main content

 • HR pre-qualification interview (30 min, phone or video): verification of prerequisites, company presentation, validation of salary expectations and availability.

-• Technical / role interview (60 to 90 min) with manager and/or peer: competency assessment via behavioral STAR questions and concrete scenarios.
+• Technical/professional interview (60-90 min) with manager and/or peer: evaluation of skills through behavioral STAR questions and concrete scenarios.

-• Decision interview with executive or HR director (30 min): validation of cultural fit and condition negotiation.
+• Decision interview with executive or HR director (30 min): validation of cultural fit and negotiation of terms.

-Limiting to three rounds maximum is a golden rule: beyond that, candidate dropout rates skyrocket (source: LinkedIn Global Talent Trends 2024 study, +34% dropout after 4th interview).
+Limiting to a maximum of three rounds is a golden rule: beyond that, candidate dropout rates explode (source: LinkedIn Global Talent Trends 2024 study, +34% abandonment after 4th interview).

 Objective Evaluation and Anti-Discrimination Compliance

 French Labor Code (art.
-L1221-6 to L1221-9) strictly regulates information that can be requested during interviews.
-Questions are prohibited regarding:
+L1221-6 to L1221-9) strictly regulates the information that can be requested during an interview.
+Questions about the following are prohibited:

 • Ethnic origin, religion, sexual orientation